 There are times when solo travel is just out of the question.

 There are a lot of factors that can prevent us from traveling, either for specific periods of time, or more permanently.
-Financial restraints are a big and very common barrier to travel, but so are mobility challenges, physical or mental health issues, and family or work obligations.
+Financial restraints are a big and very common barrier to travel, but so are mobility challenges, physical or mental health issues, family or work obligations, and public health crises.